MND Australia

 • difficulty accepting and/or adjusting to the diagnosis and disease related changes

-• persistent sadness
+• ongoing sadness

-• avoidance of usual activities and connections
+• avoidance of usual activities and connections.

 • your doctor

-• your Association MND Advisor or Support Coordinator
+• your MND Association Advisor or Support Coordinator

 • a mental health professional (e.g. counsellor or psychologist )

-• others going through similar experiences (people at support groups for example)
+• others going through similar experiences (people at support groups for example).

 You might want to try: